 Lifestyle Changes to Manage Bladder Cancer

-- Improving your emotional outlook, so you can enjoy life to the fullest, even during treatment for bladder cancer
+- Improve your emotional outlook, so you can enjoy life to the fullest, even during treatment for bladder cancer.

 Reduce Your Risk of Infection

 - Wash hands thoroughly and often.
 Hand washing is the most effective method of decreasing the chance of catching colds and flu.
 Carry hand sanitizer for times when washing is not convenient.

 - Try to avoid crowds, especially during cold and flu season.

 - Avoid touching eyes, mouth, and nose to after coming in contact with surfaces or objects.

 - Clean and disinfect surfaces and objects often.

 - Ask your doctor about immunization against the flu and pneumonia.